Skip to main content

 └── External API (create ticket with priority = {{set_variable_1.value}})

-Both branches set the same variable name, and Merge waits for whichever branch executes.
+Both branches set the same variable name, and Wait & Combine waits for whichever branch executes.

 Two Ways to Save Variables